Szzzzzzzzzzzz/Sprinters/README.md

 Iteration 2: https://www.healthsprinters.me/children-vaccination/

 ## Update Record
+### Ver 2.36 Iteration 2
+21/9/2020
+Edit a set of icons of Guide to Access Immunisation Record on MHR page.
+### Ver 2.35 Iteration 2
+21/9/2020
+Edit the font size of Guide to Access Immunisation Record on MHR page.
 ### Ver 2.34 Iteration 2
 15/9/2020
 Rebuild the Guide to Managing Vaccination on My Health Record part design.